When physicians consider rolling over retirement accounts, the tax implications should be factored into the decision.

 Be confident in your retirement plan.

-Schedule an appointment with a Physician Advisor today.
+with a Physician Advisor today.

 The information presented here is meant to be educational and not specific tax advice.
 Please consult a professional tax advisor to discuss your personal situation.